shudnal/ExtraSlots/README.md

 1>  Merging 2 assembies to '...\bin\Debug\YourModName.dll'
 ```

-Now you can be sure your `ExtraSlots.API` is always available.
+Now you can be sure your `ExtraSlotsAPI.API` is always available.

 For more info about what API method result see [API methods with summary](https://github.com/shudnal/ExtraSlots/blob/master/API/API.cs).